-How to deal with damp
+How to deal with a damp house

-Dealing with condensation damp
+Dealing with condensation damp in a house

 This is the easiest type of damp to deal with.
 It can usually be tackled by improving ventilation – for instance getting a fan or a vent installed, or by checking heating and insulation.
 A consistent low heat in your rental property over winter could solve a condensation problem.

-Dealing with penetrating damp
+Dealing with penetrating damp in a house

 Penetrating damp is usually a matter of maintenance, and fixing the leaking pipe, guttering, or roof causing the issue.
 You’ll then need to repair any secondary damage, for instance by redecorating.
 Good ongoing maintenance and inspections should be able to prevent further problems.

-Dealing with rising damp and construction damp
+Dealing with rising damp and construction damp in a house

 These damp problems will be harder to treat, and you’ll need to get professionals in to help you identify the source of the problem.
 It may be you need to repair or replace your damp-proof course.